ordercloud-api/ordercloud-dotnet-catalyst/library/OrderCloud.Catalyst/Integrations/README.md

 ## Basics

-Creating integrations as part of this .NET Catalyst project means that they will be delivered as a code library through a Nuget package.
+Creating integrations as part of this .NET Catalyst project means that they will be delivered as Nuget library.
 Each integration should expose functionality to interact with 1 external service and should not depend any other integrations.
 There is a tension between providing too little functionality (creating a generic API client) and too much (limiting future flexibility).
 The key to this balance is the methods of the contract your integration exposes.

 ## Exposed Contracts